Skip to content

 context.event_bus.subscribe(DialogClosedEvent, on_dialog_closed)

-Control game flow through the ViewManager:
+Control game flow through the Game coordinator:

-# Start game
+# Start a new game

 Configuration